secureworks/errors/README.md

 Possible improvements before reaching `v1.0` include:

 - **Add support for Windows filepaths in call frames.**
-- Add direct integrations with other errors packages (especially those listed in the codebase).
 - Include either a linter or a suggested [`golang-ci`][golang-ci] lint YAML to support idiomatic use.